-My herd consists of five horses, three mini donks, and a few boarder horses.
+My herd consists of four horses, four mini donks, and a couple boarder horses.

 They are a pretty chill bunch to be honest.
 The donks can be trouble occasionally…but in the most adorable, endearing sort of way.
 They will stalk you and try to eat your clothes, but most of my visitors don’t mind because the donkey cuteness is often overwhelming.
 They’re often the first creatures that people meet when they come by to visit.